-- Red Nose recommend that it's safe to leave comforter unattended in the cot from 7 months of age.
+Red Nose recommend that it's safe to leave comforter unattended in the cot from 7 months of age.
 The ACCC does not recommend leaving baby unsupervised with any soft toy until 12 months of age.

 We talk a lot about how important it is that a baby is using an age appropriate, safe sleep comforter.
 Bulky, 3D soft toys aren't recommended for use in the cot under the age of 12 months - which is past the age where your baby will attach to their first object.